cutterbuck/python-sets-readme-jake/README.md

 #### 2) Elements are immutable

 Although a set itself is changeable, as we will see later on, its constituent elements must be immutable.
 For example, a set's elements cannot be lists, dictionaries, or other sets because these objects can be altered.
-Copy and paste the code below into a Jupyter Notebook and you will see a TypeError:
+Copy and paste the code below into a Jupyter Notebook and you will see a TypeError.

 ```python
 teams = set((["Yankees", "Red Sox", "Blue Jays"], ["Mets", "Phillies", "Nationals"]))